 Tender plants are those which aren’t native to the UK, and can’t withstand plummeting winter temperatures.
 To protect these during the first signs of frost, you could consider doing the following things…

-• Lifting or moving tender perennials to a greenhouse or another sheltered position.
+• Moving tender perennials to a greenhouse or shelter which is well insulated.
 Examples of plants that’ll need lifting are dahlias, cannas, pelargoniums, and fuchsias.
-Make sure your greenhouse or shelter has adequate insulation.

-• If lifting or moving isn’t possible (perhaps because plants are too large and established), you could consider wrapping them up in materials such as hessian, bracken, or straw.
+• If lifting or moving plants isn’t possible (perhaps because they’re too large and established), you could consider wrapping them in materials such as hessian, bracken, or straw.

-• Adding mulch to the root area of conifers, evergreens, tender shrubs, perennials, and the surface of the soil to prevent the ground from becoming frozen.
+• Adding mulch to the root area of conifers, evergreens, tender shrubs, perennials, and soil to prevent the ground from becoming frozen.

 • Bringing any houseplants indoors.